anastasiaFalls/physicsSimulationsGrowth/README.md

 # *How the data is going to be used*

-Used to refine my own simulations but also explore the profound ramifications of these developments in contrast to the beginning of the time period explored, from both a developer and engineering standpoint as well as a social aspect.
+Used to refine my own simulations but also explore the profound ramifications of these developments in contrast to the beginning of the time period explored, from both a developer and engineering standpoint as well as a socilogical aspect.

+# *TO NAVIGATE THIS PROJECT

+Please browse "Branches."